Edmir-Demaj/quiz-game./readme.md

 ## **3. Questions box**
 - This box contains userName, a questions counter, questions, options and next button.
 - Once an option is selected correct answer will highlight with green color and the wrong answer with red color.
-- After selection the other options wont be available to select.
+- After selection the other options won't be available to select.
 - Next button will show to move to next question.

 ![questions an answers box](assets/images/gameBox.png)